bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Aaron: 00:43:03

-Yeah, you can see which input pays you because that's the one that adds up to your new address.
+You can see which input pays you because that's the one that adds up to your new address.

 Ruben: 00:43:08